 Although this will be a relatively quick visit, as you are simply seeing a statue, the surrounding neighborhood of Østerbro is on the sea and worth your time.

 You can see the famous Opera House from afar.

 Østerbro is also adjacent to the large lakes of Copenhagen.

 These lakes reach each neighborhood, adding even more gorgeous pictures to your trip.

-Take a walk along the lakes and discover the cafes, restaurants and bars overlooking the water.More Info (click to expand)
+Take a walk along the lakes and discover the cafes, restaurants and bars overlooking the water.More Info (click to show for all)